JustTrev/Forza-Horizon-3-Steam-Edition/README.md

 # End Goal.

-The goal is to make a unified solution for full fleged games, homebrew, and emulatator support with the support of the community.
-The future to suport all generations of gaming in one place.
+The goal is to make a unified solution for full fleged games, homebrew, and emulatator support within the efforts of the community.
+The future to support all generations of gaming in one place.